kuberise/kuberise.io/README.md

 # kuberise

-Kuberise is an internal developer platform that install core apps into a kubernetes cluster and makes it ready to deploy custom services.
-Then developers also can use this platform to deploy their services to different environments.
+Kuberise is an internal developer platform that installs core apps into a kubernetes cluster and makes it ready to deploy custom services.
+Then developers can use this platform to deploy their services to different environments.

 ## Use case

-Assume that there are multiple business or developer teams called blue, red, green, etc. There is one platform team that provides the kubernetes platform and platform tools and automation so developer teams can focus on their own business application and development.
+Assume that there are multiple business or developer teams called blue, red, green, etc. There is one platform team that provides the kubernetes platform and platform tools and automation so that developer teams can focus on their own business applications and development.

 Platform team creates a namespace for each team and each team can deploy their services to only their own namespace.